knative/test-infra/images/prow-tests/README.md

 ## Testing and Deploying Images

-When `make push` is run for `prow-tests`, it publishes your image with the `:beta` label.
+When `make cloud_build` is run for `prow-tests`, it publishes your image with the `:beta` label.
 At night Pacific time, a set of duplicate jobs are run using this new image and viewable at https://testgrid.knative.dev/beta-prow-tests

 A normal release process would involve first editing Dockerfile and/or programs it installs from test-infra, then running `make iterative-build` to build a